ClanCats/Container/README.md

 ## Why should I use this?

 Don't, at least not at this stage.
 The container is not battle tested and is only in use on some small production systems.
-At this point, I still might change the public API or brake functionality.
+At this point, I still might change the public API or break functionality.
 Feel free to try this out on small side projects.
 Obviously, I really appreciate everyone who wants to sacrifice their time to contribute.

 ## Performance